open-ug/ugmobilemoney-py/README.md

 # <img src="https://flagcdn.com/w40/ug.png"> UG MOBILE MONEY

 UG Mobile Money is a python library for making mobile money transactions in Uganda.
-It currently supports MTN MOMO.
+It currently supports MTN MOMO and Yo Payments

 UG Mobile Money provides a simple interface for making mobile money transactions in a way that is similar to what the official MTN Mobile Money API provides but in a more pythonic and simple way.
 This makes it easy for beginners to get started and also for experienced developers who have been using the official API shift.